IshaanviBisht/hand-volume-control/README.md

 # ✋ Hand Gesture Volume Control with OpenCV

 Control your Mac's volume using just your fingers!
 This Python project uses your webcam to track your **thumb and index finger**, and adjusts the volume based on how far apart they are.
-Super fun and surprisingly useful 😎🔊

 ---